In this article, I’m going to show you, in 9 simple steps, how to prepare the ground for turf and grass seed.

 The soil is warm from the Summer’s sun, there are very few weed seeds in the air and the rain comes to help water the area and encourage quick establishment and growth.

 So, September and October are always good months.

 I like to give myself a good 8 weeks to prepare the ground so if you plan on creating your new lawn in September, start preparing the ground in July.

-Even if you don’t lay your turf or sow seed until October, the hard work will have already been done.
+Even if you don’t create your new lawn until October, the hard work will have already been done.

-Preparing the ground for turf or grass seed is fairly straight forward.
-That said, you should take your time and be as thorough as possible.
+Preparing the ground for grass seed or turf is fairly straight forward although it can be hard work.
+You should take your time and be as thorough as possible.

-In fact, for best results, give yourself a couple of months to prepare the ground.
+For best results, give yourself a couple of months to do it.
 You can do it quicker but the results won’t be nearly as good.